In this Article

 Final Thoughts | Enjoy a Naturally Sweet and Energizing Drink

 Making iced peach green tea at home is easy, affordable, and healthier than any bottled tea.
-Whether you follow the simple recipe or recreate the Starbucks peach green tea, you’ll get a drink that’s fresh, fruity, and energizing.
+If you follow this simple recipe carefully you can recreate the cafe-style peach green tea, you’ll get a drink that’s fresh, fruity, and energizing.
 Once you try it, store-bought tea won’t taste the same again.